16 Classic Chinese Restaurants In LA's Chinatown

 Hong Kong BBQ Restaurant

-With Hong Kong BBQ’s window full of roasted ducks, you might be tempted to just grab your food and run (and perhaps eat it right there on the sidewalk).
-But that’d be a mistake.
-We don’t know the exact science behind it, but this food is best enjoyed at the restaurant.
+You might be tempted to just grab one of Hong Kong BBQ's roasted ducks straight from the window and run.
+Which would be the wrong choice.
+First off, it seems illegal to leave without paying.
+Second, we don’t know the exact science behind it, but this food is best enjoyed at the restaurant.
 That way, all your meats—from char siu to Peking duck to siu yuk, or crackling Chinese pork belly—will be at its juiciest, most tender, and succulent-est. Is that last one a word?

 Hop Li Seafood Restaurant